Down the Home Stretch!

 - There is not an application for the junior year.

 - Students must enroll in the Program by the beginning of their sophomore year of high school.
 (Exceptions may be made for newly enrolled students in Iredell-Statesville/Mooresville Graded School System.
 Contact the Crosby Scholars Executive Director by October 1 of the junior year for more information.)

 Click here if you are a Student Athlete

-Research the NCAA requirements for students wishing to play DI or DII collegiate sports
+Research the NCAA requirements for students wishing to play DI or DII collegiate sports.

-Parents please note by allowing your student(s) to attend the Crosby Scholars Academy, you are agreeing to the terms of the Parent Partnership Agreement located in your student's portal.
+Parents please note by allowing your student(s) to attend the Crosby Scholars Academy, you are agreeing to the terms of the partnership agreement located in your student's portal.
 This agreement will remain in effect for the duration of your student’s participation in the program.
-Should you not agree with these terms, you are required to contact the Executive Director at firstname.lastname@example.org before allowing your student to attend the Crosby Scholars Academy.
-Once your student attends the academy, the agreement is in effect until the student voluntarily withdraws from the program or does not fulfill a program requirement.

 College Fair/College Visit Requirement: